 Because the desert was a place of burial, people feared to be there after dark when the shadows of the dead were believed to roam.

-Kushite, Egyptian and Horite Hebrew rulers were never cremated, though this practice would prevail in some of the territories over which they ruled.
+Egyptian, Hebrew, and Kushite rulers were never cremated, though this practice would prevail in some of the territories over which they ruled.
 Around 2600 BC, the priests of the Nile began to mummify the bodies of their deceased rulers and placed them in elaborate tombs.

-Among the Horite Hebrew, the whole population was represented by the ruler, so great pains were taken to bury the ruler so that he would rise with the Sun, the emblem of the Creator.
+Among the early Hebrew, the whole population was represented by the ruler, so great pains were taken to bury the ruler so that he would rise with the Sun, the emblem of the Creator.
 Being raised to life was reserved for royal persons who were expected to make intercessions for their people.
 The deified ancestors were venerated, not worshiped, an important distinction.
 The kings listed in the "begats" (Gen. 4 and 5) were venerated rulers.

 Abraham's beliefs about resurrection would have corresponded to those of his ancestors.
 He lived long before the rabbis began speculating about the existence of the dead.
 By Jesus' time, a faction had arisen among the Jews that rejected belief in the resurrection of the dead, but according to St. Augustine "the Egyptians alone believe in the resurrection, as they carefully preserved their dead bodies." ("Death, burial, and rebirth in the religions of antiquity", Jon Davies, Routledge, 1999, p.
 27)

 The Egyptians were not alone in this belief.
 It was also the belief of the ancient Horite Hebrew from whom Abraham descended.
-So the Sadducees were far from the belief of their Horite Hebrew ancestors because they expected one of their rulers to rise from the dead.
+The Sadducees were far from the belief of their Hebrew ancestors because they expected one of their rulers to rise from the dead.

 This belief is central to Messianic expectation and was ultimately fulfilled in Jesus Christ, who died and rose from the dead on the third day.
 He is the Sun that rises with healing in His wings.
 Here we have a very ancient allusion to Horus as a falcon flying above the Sun, the emblem of his Father, as it makes its westward journey.